Universal Transport Properties of Continuous Quantum Gases: Drude weight of the Lieb-Liniger model

-In what follows, we will further to update the result of $D_{nn}$ and $D_{ne}$ at finite temperature.
-The real finite-temperature calculation will be discussed in Eqs.~(\ref{eq:Dnn_LL_fTiC},\ref{eq:Dne_LL_fTiC}).
-We would like to remark that the $B$ terms in these equations actually contain $T^{1/2}$ and $T^2$ factors.
-If we expand those in term of temperature, we immediately get finite temperature corrections up to $T^3$.
-We in fact derived Eqs.~(\ref{eq:Dnn_LL_fTiC},\ref{eq:Dne_LL_fTiC}) directly from the original Drude weight integral.
-Therefore, it is more accurate and actually covers the Sommerfeld result.

-This result represents a large-$c$ expansion of the exact ground state Drude weight.
-As shown in Fig.~\ref{fig:LL_lowtep_strlim}, this analytical expansion agrees excellently with the numerical solution obtained from the Bethe ansatz.
+These results represent the large-$c$ expansion of the exact ground state Drude weight.
+As shown in Fig.~\ref{fig:LL_lowtep_strlim}, this analytical expansions agree excellently with the numerical solution obtained from the Bethe ans\"{a}tz.